attack-monkey/App-Wide-Functional-JS/README.md

 # App-Wide-Functional-js

-An application wide approach to functional / reactive programming in an es6+ / node landscape
+An application wide approach to functional programming in an es6+ / node landscape

-awf.js provides a set of principles, reasons, and patterns that meet Functional Programming at the edge - to provide a way to build modern javascript applications.
+AWF.js provides a set of principles, reasons, and patterns that make functional programming in js simple.

 ```